 Group your content into logical categories that make sense.
-Everything starts with the home page but after that you should think of a logical structure for the rest of your content.
+Everything starts with the home page but after that, you should think of a logical hierarchical structure for the rest of your content.

-Don’t use more than two levels when creating your site hierarchy.
+Don’t use more than three levels when creating your site hierarchy.
 Don’t hide your content from search engines and users but make discovery easy.

 - Sample Blog URL: example.com/my-seo-blog-post

 Google recommends that you provide users with a simple sitemap page that will contain links to all the important pages of your website (or to all pages if it’s possible).
 You can add this to your main menu or footer.

 Besides helping with user navigation a sitemap page is also used by Google during the crawl process to discover more pages from your website.

 Another better way to inform search engines about your website pages and structure is to create an XML sitemap and submit it to Google and Bing.